 In other words, we have reached the stage where we can understand it because we live in an age with a rich vocabulary, an established logic, and where we can finally see the connection between the universe described by the Heart Sutra and the material universe described by physics.

 The author's view is going to be discussed below in a tightly logical argument and with as little ambiguity as possible.

-Of particular note, as the key to the seal, is when Avalokitesvara Bodhisattva speaks directly to the Sariputra, which in this book corresponds to chapters 3,4 and 5.
-In fact, this is a series of meticulous logical writings, it is the series of magnificent developments....
-It is here I will show in this book that the "structure of the universe" and the "relationship between the universe and man" are explained in a brilliant logical development.
+Of particular note, as the key to the seal, is when Kannon-sama (Avalokiteśvara Bodhisattva)speaks directly to the Śāriputra, which in this book corresponds to chapters 3,4 and 5.
+In fact, this is a series of meticulous logical writings, it is a series of magnificent developments...
+It is here that I will show in this book that the 'structure of the universe' and the 'relationship between the universe and man' are explained in a brilliant logical development.